endavisw/notes/training/courses/infoblox_standard_migrations/4-Data_Migration.md

 - Leverages Initial Lab testing

 ## Data Processing Flow
-* DIW toll can parse and import to Grid
+* DIW tool can parse and import to Grid
 * Import to Grid and then do final data manip
 * Export to CSV
 * Test import the CSV to a lab Grid